ml-research/rational_activations/docs/source/tutorials/tutorials.0_use_rationals.rst

 .. literalinclude:: code/how_to_use_rationals.py
     :lines: 18-72

-Now we can instanciate a Rational Network and a Recurrent Rational Networl and pass them inputs.
+Now we can instantiate a Rational Network and a Recurrent Rational Network and pass them inputs.

 .. literalinclude:: code/how_to_use_rationals.py